liquidev/hayago/README.md

 ## Roadmap

-rod is not finished yet.
+hayago is not finished yet.
 The following checklist represents the current state of affairs when it comes to features:

-- rod 0.1 (currently worked on)
+- hayago 0.1 (currently worked on)
   - [x] variables
   - [x] flow control (`if`, `while`, `for`)
   - [x] objects